Inera-Software/Beta-V1/README.md

 -   **Advanced Analytics Suite**: Dive deep into your data with a comprehensive set of tools available on the Analytics page.
 -   **Interactive Dashboards**: After uploading data, view an interactive dashboard with AI-powered insights and a chart generator.
 -   **AI Assistant**: A chatbot is available throughout the application to assist users.
+-   **Multi-Account Management**: A professional, Gmail-like interface for managing user sessions.
+Users can sign in with multiple accounts and seamlessly switch between them, with known accounts remembered by the browser.

 ## Getting Started (For Frontend Developers)